Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 ```

 There's a few differences, but the functions remain mostly unchanged.
 The `gen_best_move` function now takes two additional parameters: two `Queue`s.
 The `send_queue` is unused in this example, but it can
 be used to send messages to the UCI class.
 The `recv_queue` is used to receive messages from the UCI.
-In this example it only accepts one command `stop`, but there are other commands,
+In this example it only accepts one command, `stop`, but there are other commands,
 such as setting options to change how the engine works, or possibly even change the type of chess that the engine plays, or whatever else you want to allow to be changed at runtime.
 The `gen_best_move` function also
 no longer returns any value.
 Instead it prints out 'bestmove' followed by the move in UCI format.
 This is what clients that interact with UCI expect.
 This tells them what move the engine wants to play.